Rat droppings are often one of the clearest signs that rodents have been inside your home.

 Shape Differences

-Rat droppings often have pointed ends or blunt ends, depending on the species.
-Mouse droppings are usually more uniform in shape.
+Rat droppings may have pointed or blunt ends, depending on the species, while mouse droppings are usually more uniform.

 Location Differences